TimMangan/App-Info/docs/Windows/MikTex/InstallConfigure.md

 ## ZIP based installer
 The ZIP based installer contains a different setup exe than what may be directly downloaded.
 You use this installer in a two step process, first to download and then to install.

 The commands are:
 * miktexsetup_standalone.exe --quiet --local-package-repository=C:\miktexRepository --package-set=complete  download
-* miktexsetup_standalone.exe --quiet --local-package-repository=C:\miktexRepository  --shared=no --use-registry=yes install
+* miktexsetup_standalone.exe --quiet --local-package-repository=C:\miktexRepository  --shared=yes --use-registry=yes install

+After this installation, you may remove the package repository folder.

+If you want to prevent the end-user from attempting self updating, you should remove the shortcut to the `MiKTex Console` shortcut.

 ## EXE based installer